-Lakeshore Technical College is fully accredited by the Higher Learning Commission (HLC), one of six regional accrediting bodies in the United States.
+Lakeshore Technical College is accredited by the Higher Learning Commission (HLC), one of six regional accrediting bodies authorized by the U.S. Department of Education.
 College accreditation includes approval to offer distance education courses and programs.
 The commission can be reached at: The Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604.
 Phone: 800.621.7440.